 The first significant question you have to answer is how much do you allocate to equities and cash/fixed income.
-There are many approaches to answer this question, but the vast majority of investors use one of these two approaches:
+There are many approaches to answer this question, but the vast majority of investors following an asset allocation model use one of these two approaches:

 II.
 Equity % = 120 - Age

-From the above link, you will notice the targets are not clearly defined.
-After much modeling, I have recently finalized my allocation.
-As I am apt to do, I put together an Excel model (D4L-Calc-Asset-Allocation.xls) for illustrative purposes of modeling my asset allocation over time.
+After much modeling, I determined my allocation.
+I put together an Excel model (D4L-Calc-Asset-Allocation.xls) for illustrative purposes of modeling my asset allocation over time.
 You may want to use it as a starting point for developing your asset allocation.
 Here is a quick overview of how to use the model:

-- Year of birth: What you were you born?
+- Year of birth: When you were you born?